Multiplexing (Channel Sharing) in Computer Network

 - Wavelength Division Multiplexing –

 - Coarse wavelength division multiplexing combines only a few lambdas.
-In this, channels are more widely spaced and is a cheaper version of DWDM.
+In this, channels are more widely spaced and are a cheaper version of DWDM.